 They say that you are welcome to test ride any bike they have in store and they offer a full range of servicing options and they can order nearly anything that you need that they don’t currently have in stock.
 Their “click and collect” service means you can do your shopping online and then turn up at the store to complete the purchase through deliveries can take anything from 2 days to 14 days with this service.

 It’s a big shop with nearly 200 bikes on display all year round.

 Rhythm & Bikes does not sell new bikes and it’s not worth a visit if you’re searching for inspiration as to what to buy next.
 However, it’s one of the best bike service centres in town and if your bike is feeling down in the dumps, they have the technical know-how to get it back up and running at full speed again.

-They want customers to know they are not affiliated with any particular brand and can thus offer services for all brands of bike including e-bikes.
+They want customers to know they are not affiliated with any particular brand and can thus offer services for all brands of bikes including e-bikes.

 As you might expect from a store with “Giant” in the name, Giant Shoreham’s an affiliated store for the Giant brand.
 Giant is a Taiwanese manufacturer that has really come on over the last decade or two from a “cheap” brand to a quality one.
 If you’re looking for a Giant bike then this store in Shoreham (which is a bit of a drive from Brighton city centre) may be your best option.

 The store offers easy access to the South Downs if you want to take your bike out for a spin in the country after you’ve purchased it.

 They stock road bikes, mountain bikes, cross & gravel bikes, e-bikes, hybrid & city bikes, touring bikes and kid’s bikes which covers just about everything a cyclist could ever need.
 Their affiliation with Giant also allows them to offer a full professional bike-fitting service which is a high tech monitoring system to ensure that the bike you buy, works with rather than against your body over time.